WindowsVista42/Quark-Engine/README.md

 # Quark-Engine
-**Note: This is not the main repository!
-Email me if you would like access.**
+**Note: This repository is only for my portfolio!
+Send me an email if you would like to see the main repository.**

 A game engine written in C-style C++.
 I started working on this project in roughly January 2021.